 Honestly, it is paying the annual tax bill.
-I get very frustrated when 1 am reviewing the hard work. sweat, tears and all the sleepless nights and hours it takes to start and keep the business running only to have a decent amount of that effort turned over to pav taxes.
+I get very when - 1 frustrated am reviewing the hard work. sweat, tears and all the sleepless nights and hours it takes to start and keep the business running only to have a decent amount of that effort turned over to pay taxes.
 I somewhat understand why we need to pay those taxes but it does not make it anv less frustrating.